allebone/help.omni.af.mil/docs/PEX/Displays.md

 3. Click the 'Share this folder' radio button and accept the default Share name.
 4. Click Apply.
 5. Click the Permissions button on the Sharing tab.
-6. Give Everyone 'Ful control' and Click OK.
+6. Give Everyone 'Full control' and Click OK.
 7. On the security permissions tab give Domain Users 'Modify' rights.

 **On the client**

 1. Map a drive to the newly created ePEX share
-2. In the Ful Screen Display Output File Path browse to the ePEX directory of the ePEX web server.
+2. In the Full Screen Display Output File Path browse to the ePEX directory of the ePEX web server.
 >As long as the WinPEX client is in Full Screen mode the sortie Viewer in ePEX will be updated at the specified refresh rate.
 If the client is taken out of Full Screen mode then the display in ePEX will display the last information sent and will not refresh.
 >!!! note "Note"
 >     If you need to restrict access to the web server the administrator could create a specific active directory group and give the 'Full Control' share and 'Modify' security permissions to that group, then give group membership to specific domain users.
 It is the network user name which requires access to the share, not the PEX username.
 >!!! tip "Tip"
->     The Sortie Viewer can display one Squadron or Al Squadrons.
+>     The Sortie Viewer can display one Squadron or All Squadrons.
 In ePEX you cannot determine the selection layout.
 Therefore, if the ePEX Sortie Viewer is to be used, then the selection of labels and data elements, as well as the Layout \(Header and Footer Information\) needs to be coordinated across the various units.
 3. Select View, Full Screen or click the Full Screen icon.
 To print the Full Screen View, right-click and select Print.
 To exit Ful Screen mode, press Esc.

 **Sortie Viewer Menu**